Introduction

 Of the assembly of the eighty accomplished masters increased.

-When they danced, one thousand impressions of their footprints were left in stone.
+When they danced, one thousand impressions of their footprints were

 All were concealed as treasures,